jeffscyberjournal/Event-Logging/README.md

    - Generate a test event, such as creating a new file or triggering a security event, and check if it appears in the agent logs.

 ### 4. **Restart the Agent**:
-   - Restart the Wazuh agent to ensure the configuration is applied:
+   - Restart the Wazuh agent to ensure the configuration is applied:powershell
-     ```powershell
+     ```
      Restart-Service -Name wazuh
      ```